Authentic Lessons for 21st Century Learning

 • Earthworms (3 per group)

-If you are using a shoe box or containers without lids and flashlights, you can use the set up below:
+If you are using a shoe box or containers without lids and flashlights, you can use the set-up below:

-Temperature Investigation: How Do Earthworms React to Different Temperatures?
+Investigation Part 3: How Do Earthworms React to Different Temperatures?

 • Earthworm chamber (shoebox or plastic container with lid)